Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Food Allergy.

 Food allergy is different from food intolerance.
-While food intolerance is just “difficulty digesting and absorbing certain foods, Food allergy is an immune-mediated creation to certain foods you eat.
+While food intolerance is just “difficulty digesting and absorbing certain foods, Food allergy is an immune-mediated creation of certain foods you eat.

-It is less common than a food allergy, affecting only about 2-5% of people (ref).
+It is less common than a food allergy, affecting only 2-5% of people (ref).

 • Swollen lips or face.